 Dr. Sallie Han, Associate Professor, joined our department in Fall 2006.
 She received her BA in English from Williams College (1992), and her Ph.D. in anthropology from the University of Michigan (2006).
-She is the Chair Elect of the Council on Anthropology and Reproduction (CAR).
+Dr. Han serves currently as the Chair of the Council on Anthropology and Reproduction (CAR) and Co-Editor of Open Anthropology [http://www.aaaopenanthro.org/], the digital journal of the American Anthropological Association.

 Courses taught by Dr. Han: